Leo User Guide

 The purpose of this mapping is to show where Clinical Presentations are being taught in a didactic setting.

-1. Select the Available PET Clinical Presentation
+1. Select from the Available PET Clinical Presentation list

 2. Check the boxes next to the G & O for this Clinical Presentation

-3. Save Selections
+3. Click Save Selections

 4. Selected PET Clinical Presentation